KetariApps/ketari.io_articles/articles/tkn.md

 ### Overview

 Tokenization is the process of breaking down a larger body of text into smaller units called tokens.
 In the context of Natural Language Processing (NLP), tokenization is used to split text into meaningful elements such as words, punctuation marks, and numbers.
 The goal of tokenization is to convert unstructured text into a structured form that can be processed by NLP algorithms and models.
-Despite their pervasiveness in the NLP pipeline, existing tokenization algorithms have several limitations:
+The goal of this project is to develop an approach to tokenization which addresses the following issues:

 - Ambiguity: Tokenization algorithms can struggle with ambiguity, especially when it comes to determining where one word ends and another begins.
 For example, in English, contractions such as "I'm" can be difficult to tokenize accurately.